 “We want to see the future of our region powered by the sun, with cheap, clean and reliable power for every household and business in Borroloola.
 Clean energy gives us hope for the future of our community, and that’s worth fighting for.’

-Keep in touch for regular updates on the progress of our project and find out how your community can be part of the Territory’s clean energy plan.
+Keep up to date on the progress of the Ngardara project on the Co-op’s website and find out how your community can be part of the Territory’s clean energy plan.

 Update on the Borroloola solar homelands project, 2023